jadianes/olssen/README.md

 #### Examples

-    curl --data-binary @query.mgf http://127.0.0.1:5000/search
+    curl --data-binary @query.mgf http://<server_IP>:5432/search

-Where the file `query.mgf` contains the list of peaks to search for.
+Where the file `query.mgf` contains the list of peaks to search for, and `<server_IP> is the IP address of the host where `server.py` is running.

 ## Other tools